weaveworks/weave/site/proxy.md

 Multiple IP addresses and networks can be supplied in the `WEAVE_CIDR` variable by space-separating them, as in `WEAVE_CIDR="10.2.1.1/24 10.2.2.1/24"`.

+Using the proxy brings some additional benefits over `weave run`.
+The proxy ensures that the weave network interface is available before starting a container's application process.
+Furthermore, containers can be started in foreground mode, and can be automatically removed (with the ususal `--rm`).

 ## <a name="ipam"></a>Automatic IP address assignment